mayan-edms/Mayan-EDMS/docs/topics/installation.rst

 The ``runserver`` command is only meant for testing, do not use in a production server.

-Note that the default IP address, 127.0.0.1, is not accessible from other machines on your network.
-To make your test server viewable to other machines on the network, use its own IP address (e.g. 192.168.2.1) or 0.0.0.0 or :: (with IPv6 enabled).
+Note that the default 127.0.0.1 IP address is not accessible from other machines on your network.
+To make your test server viewable to other machines on the network, use its own IP address like 192.168.2.1 or 0.0.0.0 or
+:: (with IPv6 enabled).

 You can provide an IPv6 address surrounded by brackets (e.g. [200a::1]:8000).
 This will automatically enable IPv6 support.

 Production use
 ==============